aboutcoders/job-bundle/README.md

 ## Disclaimer

 This bundle is still under development.
-At the current moment we do not consider this bundle as stable and we feel free to change things at any level.
+At the current moment we do not consider this bundle as stable and thus we feel free to change things.

-However we greatly appreciate if you decide to use this bundle and we appreciate your feedback, suggestions or even contributions.
+However we appreciate if you decide to use this bundle and we appreciate your feedback, suggestions or contributions.

 ## Installation

-### Add the AbcJobBundle using composer
+Add the AbcJobBundle to your `composer.json` file

 ```json
 {